Samillion/ModernZ/docs/INTERACTIVE_MENUS.md

 ```

-### Open File (Optional)
+## Open File
 ![open_file_menu](https://github.com/user-attachments/assets/5a638c25-4e65-456f-80bc-89a9dcf86041)

 The [open-file.lua](/extras/open-file) script enables you to open files, add subtitles, or add audio tracks directly from mpv via the Windows file dialog

 ## Notes
 > [!IMPORTANT]
-> If the menus are not functioning as shown in the video, it is most likely because you're using an outdated version of mpv
+> If the menus are not functioning as shown above, it is most likely you're using an outdated version of mpv

 - Check [mpv installation sources](https://mpv.io/installation/) on the official website for up-to-date packages
 - Use [mpv-build](https://github.com/mpv-player/mpv-build) to get the latest release